chrisjcroall/Object_Detect/README.md

 # object_detect
-Using OpenCV; in the fields of computer vision, image processing, robotics, and machine learning for both research and industrial applications.
+object detection is about identifying and localizing objects in an image or video frame, while object tracking is about maintaining the track of a specific object as it moves across frames in a video sequence.
 Applied to an image, then moved to a brief walk downtown Cape Town to show detections and then to a webcam.

 ![Object_detect_test - Made with Clipchamp](https://github.com/chrisjcroall/object_detect/assets/126267745/317fc0e0-7bc9-44aa-aa4e-9072f1073c73)